MingshiYangUIUC/Squid-Workshop-Datapack-Template/README.md

 # Squid-Workshop-Datapack-Template
-Generate a template datapack directory based on [our Contributing Convention](https://github.com/Squid-Workshop/Minecraft-Datapacks-Project/blob/master/CONTRIBUTING.md).
+Use Python to generate a template datapack tree based on [our Contributing Convention](https://github.com/Squid-Workshop/Minecraft-Datapacks-Project/blob/master/CONTRIBUTING.md).

 Feel free to modify the script for your own needs, but please credit us.

 ## Usage
-- Open a local terminal and activate your python environment.
+- Download the script, open a local terminal and activate your python environment.
-- Execute the script with arguments.
+- Execute the script with arguments

         python main.py -args